unprofession-al/website/content/blog/20191222_text_substitution.md

 Text replacement is probably one of the most widely used things a computer can do for us: Bulk letters, the early days of configuration management, code refactoring, basic template rendering... string substitution is used everywhere.
-As a IT infrastructure person beloved tools like `sed` and `awk` make a lot of my work easier. `:%s/.../.../g` one of the few `vim` commands I will hardly ever forget.
+As a IT infrastructure person beloved tools like `sed` and `awk` make a lot of my work easier. `:%s/.../.../g` is one of the few `vim` commands I will hardly ever forget.
 And I maintain strong hate/love relationship with [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).